 Now consider a situation where you need to use the sign.
 First you will think of the term "boots" since that is the word you want to sign.
 The crazy image of the giant boots should just pop into your mind if you have practiced it enough.
 Once you think of the giant boots (filled with the giant fists), the action for the sign should immediately come to mind.

 Easy, right?
 Even though it took me several sentences to explain how to memorize the sign for "boots", with practice you will be able to create silly image and action combinations very quickly.
 It took me about 30 seconds to think of the way to memorize the sign for boots I described above.

 This is information only.
-It is not medical advice, diagnosis, or treatment.
+It is not medical advice

 If you found the page above interesting, fun, or useful, please click the "Like" and/or "Share" buttons below.
 Feel free to leave a comment as well.
 Thanks very much!